 PID File — See Process Identification File (PID File).

-Servers created with the software do not allocate a unique thread
+Production Server software.
+Servers created with the software do not allocate a unique thread to each

-the size of that pool (the number of available request-processing
+--num-threads sets the size of that pool (the number

 Process Identification File (PID File) — A file that documents informational and error messages relating to a running server instance of MATLAB Production Server software.

 Program — A bundle of code that is executed to achieve a purpose.
 Programs usually are written to automate repetitive operations through computer processing.
 Enterprise system applications usually consist of hundreds or even thousands of smaller programs.

 Properties — For this definition in the context of .NET, see Fields and Properties.

 Proxy — A software design pattern typically using a class, which

 functions as an interface to something else.
 For example,